sisl/CCAS.jl/README.md

 Note: CMake will try to automatically find your Boost installation.
 If Boost is unable to find it, you can specify the directory manually by defining the BOOST_ROOT environment variable.
 3. Build the generated solution file, then build the INSTALL project.
 INSTALL will automatically put the files in the correct folders.

+To build libccas from source (Linux):

+1. Go to CCAS/libccas/src/Build
+2. cmake ..
+Note: If cmake isn't able to automatically detect your boost installation, try setting the BOOST_ROOT environment variable.
+3. make
+4. make install

 ## Directory Structure
 ```